-Top tips to factor in when selecting an agency to design your presentations.
+Top tips to factor in when selecting a presentation design company.

-When selecting an agency to design your presentations, it is important to factor in each of the elements below to ensure you get the presentation you need at the price you want, with no hidden surprises along the way.
+When selecting a presentation design company, it is important to factor in each of the elements below to ensure you get the presentation you need at the price you want, with no hidden surprises along the way.

 As the client, you need to be clear about what you want from an agency.
 If you are handling a specific project make sure you can explain the core content and concepts clearly – you may have to do it several times if you speak to multiple agencies.
 A written brief can be invaluable, but having you inject a sense of passion or importance to a prospective agency is also important.

 This shouldn’t even be up for discussion – make sure the company has one.
 If they don’t, ignore the alarm bells ringing furiously and walk away.
 All design companies should be more than happy to provide examples of their work, failure to do so would be akin to visiting a greengrocer to find no produce on display.
 A design company lives or dies by the quality of its work and will be only too happy to demonstrate what they can do.